Top 10 Questions to Ask When Buying Wood Flooring

 There are several things you can do to minimize scratches from pets on your wood floors.
 Place scatter rugs at all doors to minimize the amount of dirt and grit being tracked in, especially if your pet likes to dig.
 Your best defense, however, is to trim your pet’s nails regularly.
 If scratches occur, as they might whether pets live in the home or not, keep in mind that the scratches most likely will be in the finish only, and not in the wood.
 If this situation occurs, consult with a professional wood flooring contractor for specific recommendations about how to repair the scratches, and minimize them in the future.

 How do I keep my floors looking new?

 All hardwood floors should be cleaned regularly.
 To accomplish that, simply sweep, dust mop or vacuum the floors with the beater bar turned off to remove dirt and grit from between the floor boards.

-Avoid using a wet mop on hardwood floors as water can dull the finish, or even damage the wood over long periods of time.
+Avoid using a wet mop or steam mop on hardwood floors as water and steam can dull the finish, or even damage the wood over long periods of time.

 Special rug mats can be purchased from a wood flooring retailer that will protect the floors from discoloration.
 Throw rugs will help keep outside dirt and other debris from scratching the floors.
 Scratches also can be prevented by placing floor protector pads on the bottoms of the legs of any furniture that comes into direct contact with the floors.